Dan-Qwerty/MNXB01-PROJECT/README.md

 All of the files will be linked automatically.

-We use the following commands to load ROOT on Auror:
+We use the following commands to load ROOT on Aurora:

 module load GCC/5.4.0-2.26
 module load OpenMPI/1.10.3